 These resources also provide various types of non-financial support to those relative caregivers and children who are not dependents of the juvenile court (e.g. not in foster care), also referred to as “informal kinship care.”
 Informal relative caregivers can also refer to the CalWORKs site for more information on financial assistance through CalWORKs payments (TANF) as a non-needy relative.
 Relatives may be able to apply online at Benefitscal.org or contact the social services agency within their county.

-To obtain in person or online assistance for Kinship Caregivers or Previous and Current Foster Youth, please visit: Virtual Support Services Kinship Navigator.
+To obtain in person or online assistance for Kinship Caregivers or Previous and Current Foster Youth, please visit: California Kinship Navigator.

 For Additional Information: